My Most favourite ARGS and Analog Horror

 Guess as I go along I'll also geek out and give these seriez a ranking of scary.

-Also wanna keep the reviews brief so legit go support these people and their work.
+Also wanna keep the reviews brief and non spoilers so legit go support these people and their work.

 Spook Level: 9/10